 The Contractor shall provide samples of completed liner from within the watermain and/or a restrained sample within the host pipe excavation pit and/or like diameter pipe from the same wet out and installation.
 A sample shall be of a sufficient size and length to allow the required testing, including containing both flat plate and cylindrical sections as required.
 Cylindrical samples shall be fully contained within a piece of the existing watermain.
-One sample shall be provided for each 600 m (on average) of lined watermain.
+One set of samples sufficient to measure all tensile and flexural properties in the hoop and axial directions shall be provided for each 500 m (on average) of lined watermain.

 The Contract Administrator has the right to request that these samples be taken from any particular location at any time.
 The samples shall be used for inspection and testing purposes.